EU Draft Article-Reply1

 In other words, a ship at the end of its service life is not merely “waste.”
 It is a large-scale circular economy asset.

-To be fair, ships do contain hazardous materials that require careful handling.
-But the presence of hazardous components does not define the entire asset any more than the battery in an electric vehicle defines the vehicle as hazardous waste.
+To be clear, ships do contain hazardous materials that require careful handling.
+But the presence of hazardous components does not define the entire asset, any more than the battery in an electric vehicle defines the entire vehicle as hazardous waste.

 The fact that the NGO Shipbreaking Platform has now publicly acknowledged the material value of end-of-life ships is a welcome development.

-The next step is equally important: recognising that responsible ship recycling should be judged by measurable performance, including worker safety, environmental controls and waste traceability, not by geography alone.
+The next step is equally important: recognizing that responsible ship recycling should be judged by measurable performance, including worker safety, environmental controls, and waste traceability, not by geography alone.

 If a ship is recycled in Europe, the process is presumed virtuous.